 In September 2015, the FASB issued ASU No. 2015-16, "Simplifying the Accounting for Measurement-Period Adjustments" ("ASU 2015-16").
 ASU 2015-16 removes the previous requirement for an acquiring company to restate prior period financial results due to measurement-period adjustments.
 ASU 2015-16 requires that an acquirer recognize provisional amounts that are identified during the measurement-period in the reporting period in which the adjustment amounts are determined.
 ASU 2015-16 also requires presentation of the amount recorded in current period earnings by line item, either on the face of the income statement or within the notes to financial statements, which would have been recorded in previous reporting periods if the adjustment to the provisional amounts had been recognized as of the acquisition date.
 ASU 2015-16 is effective for annual reporting periods beginning after December 15, 2015, including interim periods within that reporting period.
-The guidance is to be applied prospectively to adjustments to provisional amounts that occur after the effective date of the guidance.
-The adoption of this ASU during 2016 did not have a material impact on our consolidated financial statements.
+The guidance is to be applied prospectively to adjustments to provisional amounts that or our consolidated financial statements.